gre/diaporama-maker/docs/getting_started/image.md

 Drag with the mouse to move and resize the rectangle.
 Click anywhere to alternate between the rectangles.

+> It is important to understand that you can only control the center and the zoom.
+But you can't configure the rectangle aspect ratio: only the final viewport will determine the rectangle aspect ratio based on the center and the zoom you have defined.

 ## Animation Easing

 On the right, the curve controls the easing you want (for instance you could make the effect accelerating and slowing down).